 Please reserve your copy of the book on the MORE catalog using the book title links below.

-Third Wednesday of each month, usually at 6:30pm
+Third Wednesday of each month at 5:30pm

-at Junior's Bar, 414 S Main St.
+at Junior's Bar, 414 S Main St

-Monday, July 31 at 6:30pm in the Meeting Room
+Tuesday, November 26 at 6:30pm in the Main Level Meeting Room